-10+ Year Veteran Website Developer & Designer Candidly Answers The How Much Does A Website Cost Question.
+10+ Year Veteran Website Developer & Designer Systematically Answers The How Much Does A Website Cost Question.

 Over the years through hard won experience it became more apparent that (1) The question wasn’t going away even though unlike many design agencies and other freelance designers I had clearly articulated base package pricing on my website.
 (2) It was a very valid and fair question that deserved a better answer than “It all depends.”
 Back in 2014 I tackled the “How Much Do eCommerce Websites Cost Question” by writing and publishing our eCommerce Costs Guide.
-It’s been updated for 2019 and is widely considered a Go-To Source for eCommerce entrepreneurs and industry professionals alike.
+It’s been updated for 2020 and is widely considered the go-to source for eCommerce entrepreneurs and industry professionals alike.

 Our own complete website design starter package covers the basics mentioned above very well and also affords some serious wiggle room for add-ons and extra features.
-With all that being said final page counts are a variable in determining how much this thing is gonna cost.
-If we’re talking pages we’re talking time and bluntly stated time is money in website development and website design.
-The more time needed to render great pages and style that content appropriately is indeed a cost factor.
-If you’re going to need those extra pages written or even proofed and revised that additional time/work will need to be factored in as well.
+With all that being said final page counts are a critical variable in determining how much your website will cost.
+When we’re talking about pages we’re talking time and simply stated time is money in website development and website design.
+The more time needed to render great pages and style that content appropriately is a cost factor.
+If you’re going to need those extra pages written (text based content) or even proofed and revised that additional time/work will need to be factored in as well.

 Content Text Ready

-This website’s gonna have text right?
-Sure it is!
+Your website will next text (content).
 The more important question of course is… “Do you have the content text ready for your website pages or will you need assistance like our copywriting services to draft, write, or perhaps simply assist you with writing that content?”

 To do well with your website you’ll need to have very good page titles and well written pages.
-You can get by of course with using copy from your print literature but more often than not print does not always equate to great web copywrite.
+You can get by of course with using copy from your print literature but more often than not print does not always translate to great web content.
 The requirements are a good bit different despite what the average person might assume.

-Don’t disservice your site’s visitors with huge walls of unbroken text copy that’s obviously been copy/pasted from your company’s print brochures.
-Please… just don’t.
+Don’t disservice your site’s visitors with huge walls of unbroken text that’s been simply copy/pasted from your company’s print brochures.
 Website text should and needs to flow much differently.
-Reading print vs. web should be accounted for as web reading lends more towards a scanning behavior.
-We can most certainly make use of your already existing print copy text but if it’s to be done right you’ll want it redone for web reading not to mention optimized for search engines (SEO) as well.
+Reading print vs. web text content should be accounted for as web reading lends more towards a scanning behavior.
+We can most certainly make use of your already existing print copy text but if it’s to be done right you’ll want it revised for web reading and also optimized for search engines (SEO) as well.

-The web today is just honestly over-saturated with business websites and there are numerous reasons for this over-saturation.
-Anyone can put one out there and sometimes that mere convenience is blatantly obvious as there seems to be thousands more low quality sites than high quality sites on the web.
-Let that dismal fact serve as your calling card to build an awesome website that will rival the competition.
-In as little as 3 seconds on your website most visitors will have already made some very presumptuous judgments about your business and brand based mostly on the quality of your website.
-Yeah… that may not be fair but it’s the reality I assure you.
+The web today is over-saturated with business websites and there are numerous reasons for this over-saturation.
+Anyone can put a website up online nowadays and sometimes that mere convenience is blatantly obvious as there seems to be thousands more low quality sites than high quality sites on the internet.
+Let that dismal fact serve as your calling card to build an great website that will rival the competition and serve your audience well.
+In just a few seconds upon landing on your website visitors will have already made some very presumptuous judgments about your business and brand based mostly on the quality of your website.
+That may not be fair but it’s the reality I assure you.